sgorgun/uml-design-basics/README.md

 // TODO: add other readonly fields here.
 ```

-Add a constructor with parameters, use the parameters to initialize instance fields, and and make the [constructor parameters optional](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/named-and-optional-arguments#optional-arguments) by setting the constants as default values.
+Add a constructor with parameters, use the parameters to initialize instance fields, and make the [constructor parameters optional](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/named-and-optional-arguments#optional-arguments) by setting the constants as default values.

 Example 23.2.
 Constant as default value for an optional parameter.